Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated at StockNews.com

-Research analysts at StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued to investors on Sunday.
+Equities research analysts at StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued to investors on Monday.
 The firm set a “hold” rating on the asset manager’s stock.

-Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last released its earnings results on Wednesday, November 2nd.
-The asset manager reported ($2.24) earnings per share for the quarter.
-The business had revenue of $1.91 million during the quarter.
+Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last posted its quarterly earnings data on Wednesday, November 2nd.
+The asset manager reported ($2.24) EPS for the quarter.
+The firm had revenue of $1.91 million during the quarter.

 Altisource Asset Management Company Profile